 This peach blueberry salad is a summer flavor explosion!
-Sweet and tangy all at once, with a light crunch from toasted almonds.
-It's the perfect simple, healthy lunch to enjoy summer's fresh fruit and greens!
+Sweet and tangy all at once, it's the perfect simple, nourishing lunch to enjoy summer's best fresh fruit and greens.

 Jump to: